DIJamner/InDependent/README.md

 ------------
 ###Expressions

 Expressions are described using the dependently typed lambda calculus.
-To those unfamiliar with the name this may sound complex, but the syntax is surprisingly simple.
+To those unfamiliar with the name this may sound complex, but the syntax is surprisingly simple and concise.

 Anonymous functions are written as \x : T.y where x is the function parameter, T is the type of x, and y is the return value.
 A function that takes any Int and returns it can be written like so: